Finite Sample Smeariness of Fr\'echet Means and Application to Climate

-The following example illustrates Theorem \ref{thm:CirclS-FSS} with two point masses at or beyond the equator (case (iii)), or before (case (i)), possibly (in case (iii)), a nonunique sample mean set, of which uniformly at random, a sample mean is selected.
+The following example illustrates Theorem \ref{thm:CirclS-FSS} with two point masses at or beyond the equator (case (ii)), or before (case (i)), with a possibly (in case (iii)) non-unique sample mean set, of which uniformly at random, a sample mean is selected.

-\begin{Ex} Letting $\epsilon \in [-\pi/2, \pi/2)$ and $w\in (0,1/4]$, define the circular distribution $\Prb^{(\epsilon, w)}_{E}$ by which assigns at least half the mass to $[-1/2,1/2]$ and the rest is evenly distributed close to the equator at $\pi/2 + \epsilon$ and $-\pi/2 - \epsilon$. \begin{itemize} \item[] For $\epsilon<0$ these distribution are supported in $(-\pi/2,\pi/2)$ and thus by Theorem \ref{thm:CirclS-FSS} (i) feature no FSS. \item[] For $\epsilon>0$, in contrast by Theorem \ref{thm:CirclS-FSS} (iii), they always feature FSS, which is, by Theorem \ref{them:CLT_Circle} (i) of Type II. \item[] For $\epsilon =0$, by the same argument, they also feature FSS of Type II.
+\begin{Ex} Letting $\eps \in [-\pi/2, \pi/2)$ and $w\in (0,1/4]$, define the circular distribution $\Prb^{(\eps, w)}_{E}$ by which assigns at least half the mass to $[-1/2,1/2]$ and the rest is evenly distributed close to the equator at $\pi/2 + \eps$ and $-\pi/2 - \eps$. \begin{itemize} \item[(i)] For $\eps<0$ these distribution are supported in $(-\pi/2,\pi/2)$ and thus by Theorem \ref{thm:CirclS-FSS} (i) feature no FSS. \item[(ii)] For $\eps>0$, in contrast by Theorem \ref{thm:CirclS-FSS} (iii), they always feature FSS, which is, by Theorem \ref{them:CLT_Circle} (i) of Type II. \item[(iii)] For $\eps =0$, by the same argument, they also feature FSS of Type II.
 Indeed, samples featuring only points at $\pm \pi/2$ and no others, occurring with positive probability, have nonunique sample means, namely one closer to $0$ and one closer to $-\pi$.
 As agreed, of these with probability $1/2$ the one closer to $-\pi$ is chosen which accounts for a higher variance than the Euclidean. \end{itemize} Each panel in Figure \ref{fig:weightAtEquator} illustrates the three cases, with larger effect on FSS the larger the weight $w$ of each of the point masses. \end{Ex}